 The Evelyn Wrench TLab Speakers Series features renowned lecturers from our TLab programs at the University of Oxford, the University of Edinburgh, Shakespeare Birthplace Trust and Shakespeare's Globe.

-Darren Freebury-Jones is a lecturer in Shakespeare Studies at the Shakespeare Birthplace Trust in Stratford-upon-Avopn.
+Darren Freebury-Jones is a lecturer in Shakespeare Studies at the Shakespeare Birthplace Trust in Stratford-upon-Avon.
 His role involves lecturing to a range of audiences: high schools, universities and leisure learners from around the world.
 He has taught at the Shakespeare Centre on the TLab program for English in Action and his 2016 doctoral thesis examined Thomas Kyd's influence on Shakespeare's early work.
 His research interests range from textual studies, digital scholarship and authorship attribution to performance studies.
-He has investigated the boundaries of John Marston's dramatic corpus as part of the Oxford Marston project.
 His recent and forthcoming work on the plays of authors such as Shakespeare, Kyd, Lyly, Marlowe, Peele, Nashe, Marston, Dekker, Fletcher and others can be found in a range of peer-reviewed journals.
-Darren enjoys acting in his spare time and has performed both professionally and in amateur theater and film productions.
+Darren enjoys acting in his spare time and has performed professionally and in amateur theater and film productions.
 In particular, he has played a number of Shakespearean roles in Wales, where he was born, as well as in Stratford-upon-Avon.

 Abstract for '"The very stream of his life and the business he hath helmed": The Life, Works, and Legacy of William Shakespeare':